 Like Botox these have a bit of a rep, but in the right hands will keep everyone guessing - those in the know visit DR Tapan at PHI and Dr Jonquille at Cheshire's Expert Aesthetics for Juvederm.
 It's made with hyaluronic acid (HA) a skin-plumping sugar that's already in your body, which instantly juices up hollow cheeks and deep nose-to-mouth lines.
 Most jabs contain an anaesthetic, the whole procedure takes minutes and you'll see an immediate plumping (maybe more than you want but that's only initial swelling).
 Once the results settle they last up to a year.

 The Cost: From around £300 per treatment

 Sounds icky, but bear with us.
 A small amount of your blood is "spun" to separate the platelet-rich plasma (PRP), which is then re-injected so natural growth factors create brighter, smoother new tissue underneath.
 Our tester visited Eye guru Dr Maryam Zamani at The Cadogan Clinic for Triple Boost HydraBright, a combination of HA fillers, PRP and Mesotherapy vitamin injections.
 It's a little nippy, as you'd expect in the eye area, and any spare plasma is massaged in after the jab - not one for the squeamish.
 The results are good though, an instant improvement in dark circles and lines with even better results showing a fortnight later.

 The Cost: Starts around £500 per treatment; Triple Boost Hydrabright, £1,700 for three treatments

 The smart way to tweak

-New General Medical Council legislation comes into force this month to crack down on dodgy cosmetic procedures.
-Stay safe by
+New General Medical Council legislation recently came into force to crack down on dodgy cosmetic procedures.
+Stay safe:

 - Only have a tweakment by a medical professional, ideally a physician who specialises in skin and never a beauty therapist or a salon worker.